Little Bug Accessibility Report

 The game can be played with either a controller or a mouse and keyboard.
 To use a rope, a core gameplay feature, you need to hold down a button.
 All events have sound effects, but some are rather nondescript and could be misconstrued as part of the overall ambient sound or soundtrack.
 The game can be played without sound.

-We've documented 1 accessibility feature for Difficulty in Little Bug which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Little Bug which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Little Bug, and offer accessibility features for Difficulty:

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

-If you want to play Little Bug, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Little Bug, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 3 accessibility features for Reading in Little Bug which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.